RichardByrne95/CI-MS4-TuckIn/README.md

 1. Logged into Github Desktop App
 2. A new repository called 'CI-MS4-TuckIn' was created locally for this project.
-3. This repository was initalised with a blank README.md file.
+3. This repository was initialised with a blank README.md file.
 4. This repository was then published from Github Desktop to the remote Github server using 'Ctrl + P'.
 5. The project folder was opened in Visual Studio Code where the initial files were created.
 6. A new terminal in Visual Studio Code (Ctrl + Shift + ') was opened to begin the git commit process.
 7. Files were added to the local git staging area using 'git add <'filename'>' and 'git add *' where applicable.
 8. Local commits were made using the 'git commit -m <'message'>' command.
 9. These local commits were then periodically pushed to the remote Github server using the 'git push' command.
-10. A local server was run throughout the development process using ```python manage.py runserver``` to test changes made in real time to the HTML pages.
+10. A local server was run throughout the development process using ```python manage.py runserver``` to test changes made in real-time to the HTML pages.

 ### Heroku Deployment

 This project was deployed to Heroku using the following steps:

 1. A new app was created on Heroku for the project, with the region set as Europe.
-2. Once the app was created, the Heroku Postgres addon was installed in the Heroku resources tab.
+2. Once the app was created, the Heroku Postgres add-on was installed in the Heroku resources tab.
 3. A backup of the database was created in a file called 'db.json' using the command (this allows the database to be imported into the new Postgres database):
     ```python
     python -m django dumpdata exclude auth.permission --exclude contenttypes > db.json'
     ```
-4.  'dj_database_url' was installed using pip in order to direct the database url to Heroku.
+4.  'dj_database_url' was installed using pip in order to direct the database URL to Heroku.
 5.  'psychopg2-binary' was also installed using pip to facilitate the adaptation of the Postgres database by this Python application.
 6.  'dj_database_url' was imported into the project's 'settings.py' and the default 'DATABASES' variable value was replaced with "{'default': dj_database_url.parse()}".
-7. The 'Config Vars' were revealed in the Heroku app's Settings tab and the database url was copied and pasted as a string into the brackets of the parse method from the previous step.
+7. The 'Config Vars' were revealed in the Heroku app's Settings tab and the database URL was copied and pasted as a string into the brackets of the parse method from the previous step.
 8. The following command was then used to load the database backup created in step 3 into the new Postgres database:
     ```python
     python -m django loaddata db.json